penny2k8/5ktienquay/README.md

 (Latest changes: 06/01/2024)

 ### Timer
-The timer I just created on my own, based on past experiences
+I just created the timer on my own, based on past experiences

 ### Quote
 The quote on the webpage is randomly generated from a pool of 16 quotes (RNG weight have been removed, starting from update **0.a2.02**). <br>